Get matched with vetted scholarships and enter our

 Coding bootcamps and online certificate programs such as Google Certificates have also been on the rise in recent years.
 In as short a time as a few months, you can seriously change your career outlook with one of these options.
 The costs are typically much lower than in-person or online four-year degrees.
 What’s more, many coding bootcamps offer financing through income-share agreements, which means that you will not pay any money until you land a high-paying job with your new credentials.

 So, while online college is a great option for many students, remember, it is not the only alternative to four-year in-person degrees!
-Make sure to check out all your options before making a choice.
+Make sure to check out all your options before making a choice, including looking at trade and vocational schools.

 Also see: Top alternatives to a four-year college degree